-Before you begin planning your firepit, be sure to check local guidelines and regulations.
+Before you begin, be sure to check local regulations.
 Many municipalities monitor the use of personal fire pits and a permit may be required.
-If you're already aware of regional fire pit codes and your plans involve digging, avoid disrupting buried utility wires, piping or cables by calling 811 for more information.
+If your plans involve digging, avoid disrupting buried utility wires, piping or cables by calling 811 for more information.

 Step 2: Choose a Location

-Choosing the right location for your new firepit is important not just for looks but for safety as well.
-A general rule of thumb for the placement of a firepit is to have it situated at least 10 feet away from any nearby objects, including man-made structures and trees.
+Choosing the right spot is important for both aesthetics and safety.
+A general rule of thumb is to have the fire pit situated at least 10 feet away from any nearby objects, including man-made structures and trees.

 Step 3: Measure the Area

-The fastest and most accurate way to measure the area of your new fire pit is to lay down a mock layer of stone.
-If you're working with a fire ring or fire bowl, start by placing the object in the center and lining up a full set of bricks around it.
-Then simply mark the radius by making divots using a shovel or draw a circle using a can of landscaping spray paint.
+Measure the area by laying down a mock layer of stone.
+If you're working with a fire ring or bowl, place it in the center and line up a full set of bricks around it.
+Mark the radius by making divots using a shovel, or draw a circle using landscaping spray paint.